 Eastern Wyoming College is a comprehensive, public community college located in the Platte Valley of eastern Wyoming.
-The main campus is located in Torrington, WY with a second campus located in Douglas, WY.
+The main campus is located in Torrington, Wyoming with a second campus located in Douglas, Wyoming.
 EWC is one of seven community colleges in the state of Wyoming, coordinated by the Wyoming Community College Commission.
 Students attend from all over the country but most come from Wyoming, Nebraska, Colorado, and South Dakota.

 |Goshen County Population:

 |Converse County Population: